walterkakool/BSPWallSearching/README.md

 This is the Windows version.
 Besides everything in the Linux version, it has\
 the functionality of maze scrolling.

-# Implemented functionality of BSPMaze.exe (Ver 0.95)
+# Implemented functionality of BSPMaze.exe (Ver.
+0.95b)
 • Download EXEPack.zip.\
 • Copy-paste BSPMaze.exe and maze.txt into the same dir; then run it.\
 `F2`----------------------Current dir has maze.pnm ? prints the contents : "No input file.";\